Key takeaways

-Burnout is a state of chronic stress that leads to physical and emotional exhaustion, a sense of detachment, and feelings of ineffectiveness.
-This is so much more than just having a bad day — it’s an occupational phenomenon especially prevalent in the tech industry, where innovation never sleeps, and downtime is rare.
+According to Kaggle's Mental Health & Burnout in Tech Workers 2026 dataset, which analyzed 100,000 tech workers across 10 countries, 47.9% of workers experienced high or severe burnout.
+Burnout is an occupational phenomenon of chronic stress that leads to physical and emotional exhaustion.
+It's so much more than just having a bad day.
+It's especially prevalent in the tech industry, where innovation never sleeps, and downtime is rare.

 There are several common causes of tech worker burnout.
 Taking the time to understand them means it's easier to make improvements that set your workforce up for success.